Detailing terms are sometimes overly confusing & technical.

-A two-step polish and wax is a more advanced procedure that will remove a majority of the shallow paint defects like swirls, scratches, light water spots and light oxidation and restore paint to a better looking finish overall.
-A two-step approach requires a specialist to use run a buffer over the paint which requires more time than a one-step cleaner-wax.
+A polish and wax will remove a majority of the shallow paint defects like swirls, scratches, light water spots and light oxidation, Also, it will help restore paint to a better looking finish overall.
+A polish & wax approach requires a specialist to use run a polisher over the paint which requires more time than a one-step cleaner-wax.

 ► Step 1 – Machine polish each square inch of each panel and then carefully wipe the polish residue off the surface.

-► Step 2 – Application of a wax or paint sealant, by hand or machine to the surface.
-All these procedures require much more time, concentration, and experience therefore they are much more labor intensive.
+► Step 2 – Application of a wax, paint sealant, or ceramic nano coating by hand or machine to the surface.
+These procedures are much more labor intensive, requiring much more time, concentration, and experience.

 * A note about paint polishing:

-The key to quality results when machine polishing, is passing the polisher [with the appropriate pad for the job] over the surface at a controlled pace and pressure.
-Moving a polisher too quickly over a surface, in an attempt to speed up a process, will not remove the suface imperfections.
+A key to quality machine polishing is passing the polisher over the surface at a controlled pace and pressure.
+Moving a polisher too quickly over a surface, will not remove the surface imperfections.
 Instead it will have little impact, resulting in the same results as only using a one-step cleaner/wax.
-This is the point in the process where most mickey mouse detailing work takes place– moving a polisher too fast over the surface in an attempt to reduce buffing time.
-This will not allow the machine to refine the surface and will often create Holograms while poorly refinishing the paints surface.
-Drive down any highway and in any give day, provided the sun is out, you will see the buffer trails from holograms.
-It is a black eye of the detailing industry, because it makes everyone look bad, detailer and client alike, and something professionals take great pride at avoiding at ALL costs!
+This is how most mickey mouse polishing work takes place– moving a rotary polisher too fast over the surface in an attempt to reduce buffing time.
+This will not allow the machine to refine the surface properly, often creating Holograms in the paints surface.
+Drive down any busy highway and, in any given day, you will see the buffer trails from holograms.

-A three-step: 1) compound, 2) polish, and 3) wax is an advanced procedure that will remove a majority of all below surface paint defects except very deep defects which are past the clear coat level and are into the color coat.
+A three-step process: 1) Compound, 2) Polish, and 3) Protection is an advanced procedure.
+It will remove a majority of all below surface paint defects except very deep defects which are past the clear coat level and are into the color coat.

-* Step 1 – Compounding: Each panel is carefully compounded to remove the majority of deeper defects and most shallow defects.
-After completion of each panel or section, the compound must be carefully wiped off with a gentle microfiber towel to avoid any scratching, because some paints are so soft that even the light friction from a towel wipe may leave visible scratches.
+* Step 1 – Compounding: Each panel is carefully compounded to remove shallow defects and the majority of heavier defects.
+After completion of each panel or section, the compound must be carefully wiped off.
+Using a gentle microfiber towel is best to avoid scratching.
+Because some paints are so soft that even light friction from a towel wipe may leave visible scratches.

-The factory clear coat on most new cars is around 2 mils thick, that’s thinner than a Post-it Note or Dollar Bill.
-If too much clear paint is removed in an effort to remove a deeper defect, it’s possible the car could suffer from clear coat failure.
-This is wise to always consult a highly trained & knowledge professional to remove defects from factory paint.
-So please ask us about the care for such defects.
-Also, if you are attempting to correct something yourself ASK US, we can provide insights to assist you and prevent those, “OOPS,” moments.
+Factory clear coat on most new cars is around 4-6 mils thick.
+That is thinner than a Post-it Note or a Dollar Bill.
+If too much clear paint is removed in an effort to remove a deeper defects, the clear coat could be compromised.
+This is why it’s wise to always consult a highly trained & knowledge professional auto detailer to remove defects from factory paint.
+The last thing anyone wants is an expensive “OOPS,” moment.

-Car waxes are products that contain some type of waxy substance either natural or man-made or a combination of both to aid in spreading, wipe-off, protection, and longevity.
+Car waxes contain some type of natural or man-made protection for vehicle surfaces.
 Not all “waxes” contain Carnauba wax, the most well-known ingredient used to make a car wax.
-Premium quality Carnauba waxes tend to create a warm, deep shine and, when taken care of via careful washing, can last up to 3 months on a vehicle.
-It’s a good practice to re-apply a coat of wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.
+Premium quality Carnauba waxes create a warm, deep shine and may last up to 3 months on a vehicle.
+It’s a good practice to re-apply wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.

-Synthetic paint sealants are man-made replacements for car wax.
-Premium quality sealants tend to last longer than traditional car waxes, yet should still be re-applied on a regular schedule to maintain proper protection and, of course, quality aesthetics.
+Synthetic paint sealants are an evolution for car wax.
+Premium sealants last longer than traditional carnauba waxes, some even 6 months to a year.
+Most are found in a spray application form.
+Sealants still require reapplication on a regular schedule to maintain proper protection and, of course, quality aesthetics.

 Not all coatings on the market are created equal.
-While some coatings offer increased scratch, chemical resistance, and uv protection some do not.
+While some coatings offer increased scratch, chemical resistance, and UV protection some do not.
 Some Protective Paint Coatings may also have hydrophobic qualities that assist in repelling water and dust.
-There are many paint coatings on the market and they are definitely not all created equal.
-So always take the time to research any coating you may be considering for your vehicle.
+There are many paint coatings on the market of varying quality and application.
+So speak with a trusted detailing professional to research any coating you may be considering for your vehicle.

-NOTE: Paint coatings which offer a hardened protective barrier to paint, are often considered professional grade because they require more expertise to apply.
-Also, , in order to ensure optimal bonding and the highest degree of finish. the paint surface must undergo a proper and thorough paint corrected in preparation for application of professional protective paint coatings.
+NOTE: Paint coatings offer a more robust protective barrier to painted surfaces.
+Many are considered professional grade since they require more expertise to apply and may only be available to serious auto detailing professionals.
+To ensure optimal bonding and the highest degree of finish, paint surface must undergo a proper and thorough paint correction in preparation for application of ceramic nano coatings.